icholy/lsplinks.nvim/README.md

 # LSPLINKS

-> Basic support for document links for neovim.
+> Support for document links for neovim.
 > This includes openapi/swagger $refs when using jsonls.

 ### Prerequisites: